maksmaisak/htn/vislog.md

 ![Log of a planning process](_media/planning_vislog.png ':size=1200')

-At the end of of the planning process, a traversal tree is logged, showing every candidate plan considered in the process, with cost and and consideration order.
+At the end of of the planning process, a planning tree is logged, compactly showing every candidate plan considered in the process.

-Each line is a plan step, accepted or rejected, as considered for sequencing after the plan step one level above it.
+Each line is a plan step that was added (or failed to be added) to a candidate plan.
+It shows the order in which this node was considered, and the total cost of the candidate plan after adding this node.
+Under each node, one indentation level deeper are the nodes that were considered as successors to it.

-This way any sequence of tasks from the top level down is a candidate plan considered by the planner.
+Every path from root to leaf of this tree is a distinct plan.
 If planning succeeded, steps that are part of the final plan are prefixed with `>`.

-Tasks that failed to add to the plan for one reason or another are shown with the reason for failing.
-For instance, `[#36 Failed decorator Has Ammo] Attack practice target` means that on step 36 of planning, the planner failed to add `Attack practice target` to the plan because the character wasn't going to have enough ammo at that point in that plan.
+Nodes that failed to add to the plan for one reason or another are shown with the reason for failing.
+For instance, `[#36 Failed decorator Has Ammo] Attack practice target` means that on step 36 of planning, the planner failed to add the task `Attack practice target` to the plan because the decorator "Has Ammo" failed during planning (meaning the character wasn't going to have enough ammo at that point in that plan).